Youssef-Rachad/ESC180_ESC190_notes/_topics/datastructures/betterstring.md

 // initialise the string
 void mystr_create(mystr **p_p_s);                           // Input: a pointer to apointer of a mystr
                                                             // Effect: set the pointer to the address of a valid mystr
+// read a character at an index char get_char(mystr *p_s, int index);                       // Input: a pointer of a mystr
+                                                            // Effect: get the value at index to character
+                                                            // sidenote - don't forget to check the index is within range
 // change a character at an index void set_char(mystr *p_s, const char character, int index); // Input: a pointer of a mystr
+                                                            // Effect: set the value at index to character
+                                                            // sidenote - const char is used here because we don't expect
+                                                            //            to change the value of character inside the
+                                                            //            function (but this doesn't necessarily mean it
+                                                            //            can't be changed outside of the function
+// read the whole string back
+void set_char(mystr *p_s, const char character, int index); // Input: a pointer of a mystr
                                                             // Effect: set the value at index to character
                                                             // sidenote - const char is used here because we don't expect